 - Permanent changes to communication, cognition, emotion, behavior, learning, reasoning, judgment, memory, problem-solving and social interaction

-Learn more about compensation for mental impairment caused by traumatic brain injury.
-Contact Hirsch & Lyon Accident Law at 602-535-1900 to hear more about your rights and options at your free case evaluation with our experienced Phoenix auto accident lawyer.
+If you or a loved one suffered mental impairment after a traumatic brain injury, we are here to help you obtain the compensation you deserve.
+Contact Hirsch & Lyon Accident Law at 928-716-1331 or reach out to us online to learn more about your rights and options during a free case evaluation with an experienced Phoenix mental impairment lawyer.